IsThisMeta/Zagreus/zagreus-notification-service/README.md

 Zagreus's Notification Service requires:

-- Node.js v10.0.0 or higher (v14.0.0 or higher is recommended)
+- Node.js v14.0.0 or higher (v18.0.0 or higher is recommended)
+- PostgreSQL 13 or higher
-- Redis 6
+- Redis 6 or higher
-- A Firebase Project
+- Apple Developer account with APNs configured

 ### Environment